circleci/lunch-n-learn/README.md

 jobs:
   build:
     docker:
-      - image: debian:jessie
+      - image: circleci/ruby:2.4.1
     steps:
       - checkout
       - run: echo "A first hello"
 ```

-The `- image: debian:jessie` text tells CircleCI what Docker image to use when it builds your project.
+The `- image: circleci/ruby:2.4.1` text tells CircleCI what Docker image to use when it builds your project.
 Circle will use the image to boot up a "container" — a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, etc., that your project might need in order to run.

 ### Setting up your build on CircleCI

 For this step, you will need a CircleCI account.
-Visit https://circleci.com/signup and click either the "Start with GitHub" or "Start with Bitbucket" button.
-You will need to give CircleCI access to your GitHub or Bitbucket account in order to run your builds.
+Visit https://circleci.com/signup and click "Start with GitHub".
+You will need to give CircleCI access to your GitHub account in order to run your builds.

 If you already have a CircleCI account then you can navigate to your dashboard: https://circleci.com/dashboard

 Next, you will be given the option of "following" any projects you have access to that are already building on CircleCI (this would typically apply to developers connected to a company or organization's GitHub/Bitbucket account).
 Since this probably doesn't apply to you, click "Skip - I don't want to follow any projects."
 On the next screen, you'll be able to add the repo you just created as a new project on Circle.

-To add your new repo, find your GitHub or Bitbucket account on the left side of the page, under the "1) Choose an organization that you are a member of" text.
-When you click on your account, you should see your repo appear in the window on the right.
-Click the "Setup project" button next to it.
+To add your new repo, ensure that your GitHub account is selected in the dropdown in the upper-left, find the repository you just created below, and click the "Setup project" button next to it.

 <img src="images/CircleCI-add-new-project-list.png">